The Bohemes

-The Bohemes are a genrefluid indie rock band from The Hague.
+The Bohemes are an alternative indie rock band from The Hague.
 The sound is comparable to bands such as The Libertines, Arctic Monkeys, Kings of Leon and The Jam.
 The band's name is taken from Arthur Rimbaud's poem Ma Bohème.

 The bandmembers of The Bohemes are singer and guitarist Léon Huisman, guitarist Nigel de Vette, bassist Dex de Fijter and drummer Gabriël Huisman.

 On July 21, 2020 Von Fisennepark is released on popular digital streaming services.
 It is the first single in the current formation of the band.
 Because of the intelligent lockdown in The Netherlands, the single is recorded and produced remotely.

 Highlights

 The Bohemes were originally formed in 2006 by Léon Huisman and Milan Weekhout, who met each other at a school in Rijswijk.